thedoggybrad/wushowhide.diagcab/README.md

 <br>
 <br>
 <br>
 Final Note: To observe, preservation of the original file (Published by Microsoft) this repository turned into an archive on December 2, 2022.
+The website, the links will still work.